 Instead of allowing these little, magical rectangles to free up our time, many of us were becoming slaves to our phones.

 Are you a Smombie?
 Read, Are All Our Rules Making Us Stupid? to find out.

-According to a report by Ofcom in the UK, at least 60 percent of us consider ourselves to be addicted to our devices and spend more time on them then we intend.
+According to a report by Ofcom in the UK, at least 60 per cent of us consider ourselves to be addicted to our devices and spend more time on them than we intend.